PrimaveraDeveloper/identity-server/README.md

 Version 5.0, developed with [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) and [Duende Identity Server](https://duendesoftware.com/products/identityserver), is currently under development and will be available soon.

-> The documentation available here is designed for Version 5.0.
-Most of it also applies to Version 4.5.
+> The documentation available here is designed for version 5.0.
+Most of it also applies to version 4.5.

 ### Identity Server 4.5